xstiff/harnas-bot/README.md

 Very old project - abandoned and not up to date.

 Please notice that this project is aproximately 3-4 years old.
-I was 16 years old that time.
+I was 16 years old that time and was getting started with Python.